kgilbride/aboutme/content/index.md

 ## How I work

+I am most useful when the problem is important, ambiguous, and crosses functional boundaries.

+- **I start with discovering the real problem.** I ask questions, study the system, and separate symptoms from root causes.
+- **I make complexity visible.** When the map is incomplete, I start building one.
+- **I turn ideas into operating reality.** A strategy matters only when people understand it, systems support it, and the work actually changes.
-- I bring calm, analytical energy to complex and high-pressure situations — I don't panic when things are ambiguous, I get curious and start building the picture.
+- **I bring calm to difficult situations.** I do not panic when things are unclear.
+I get curious and begin assembling the picture.
-- I operate from first principles and do my best to distill timeless mental models into a digital toolbox for addressing complex problems in business and in life.
+- **I build with people, not around them.** The best operating systems make talented people more effective rather than forcing them to serve the system.
+I work best when I have an engaged thought-partner.

 ---

-## Interests

-- **Productivity systems** — I'm a practitioner, not just a follower.
-Building this page is an experiment in demonstrating my knowledge in this area.
-- **Go-to-Market** — connecting the dots between strategy and execution to deliver customer value is where I've focused my career.
-- **Organizational performance improvement** — intentionally designing the combination of people, process, and technology to improve collaboration and achieve strategic goals.
-- **Writing** — clear writing leads to clear thinking.
-- **Reading** — I love to learn and I don't just passively consume information; I engage with it in a way so that knowledge is a compounding asset (ask me about my "second brain" setup).
-- **Meditation** — I'm an avid meditator.
-Over 25K minutes and 516 active days since December 2024.
+## Ways to work with me

+I am exploring an option-rich portfolio career built around the same mission in several forms:

+- A full-time leadership role at the intersection of GTM strategy, Revenue Operations, and AI-enabled transformation
+- Focused consulting engagements that diagnose and strengthen a company’s revenue operating system
+- Advisory work with founders, executives, investors, and operators building the next generation of B2B companies and tools

+The format can change.
+The work remains the same: understand the system, find the friction, and build a better way forward that allows people to live their best life (and have fun while doing it).

 ---

-## Helping others

-- I love to help people who may be feeling stuck in their life or career by being open to sharing stories about what's worked for me to forge a path forward.
-- If you see something in what I've shared on this page that sparks your interest, helps you in your career, or reminds you of an interesting opportunity that may be a fit for my strengths, please reach out to kyle@kgilbride.com.
+## Beyond the work

+Work and life are not separate systems to me.
+They are parts of the same effort to remain curious, useful, independent, and fully engaged.

+I write because clear writing leads to clear thinking.
+I read actively and maintain a personal knowledge system so ideas can compound rather than disappear.
+I have logged more than **25,000 minutes of meditation** since December 2024, which has strengthened my ability to stay calm, pay attention, and respond thoughtfully.

+I value adventure, deep conversation, time with friends and family, and helping people who feel stuck find a path forward.

+I have been described as having a **“rugged individuality and a spirit of adventure.”** I enjoy entering unfamiliar territory, clarifying ambiguity quickly, building something valuable that helps another person, and having fun with good people along the way.

 ---

-## Community & Causes
+## Communities and service

+I am an active member of:

-- I'm an active member of the **GTM Council**, a community of practice for GTM operators who are leading the change for how AI rewires GTM motions (https://www.gtmcouncil.com/).
+- **GTM Council**, a community of operators exploring how AI is rewiring go-to-market (https://www.gtmcouncil.com/).
-- I'm part of the **Wharton Alumni Career Experts (ACE)** program, providing MBA students career advice (https://mbacareers.wharton.upenn.edu/ace-program/).
+- **Wharton Alumni Career Experts**, where I advise MBA students (https://mbacareers.wharton.upenn.edu/ace-program/).
-- I volunteer for the **Community Fund of Darien**, providing grants to local community organizations serving people who live in Stamford, Norwalk, and Darien, CT (https://www.communityfunddarien.org/).
+- **The Community Fund of Darien**, supporting organizations serving Darien, Stamford, and Norwalk (https://www.communityfunddarien.org/).
-- I provide business consulting services to New York City area non-profits through **Compass Pro Bono** (https://compassprobono.org/new-york-city/).
+- **Compass Pro Bono**, providing business consulting support to New York City-area nonprofits (https://compassprobono.org/new-york-city/).
+- **Wharton GMGP**, Wharton MBA 2012 community of practice supporting health, wealth, and happiness.

+---
+## Let’s compare notes

+I enjoy meeting people who are rethinking how B2B companies operate, building practical AI applications, or tackling difficult organizational problems.

+If something here sparks an idea, or you see an opportunity where my experience may be valuable, reach me at **kyle@kgilbride.com**.